ChristianSi/lytspel/README.md

     «co-ope'raition» ‹cooperation›.
-  * Multigraphs ending in «r» may be interrupted by a stress marker before the final «r» and are still read as multigraphs, e.g. «co-ope'raition, ho'rific» ‹cooperation, horrific›.
+  * Multigraphs ending in «r» may be interrupted by a stress marker before the final «r» and are still read as multigraphs, e.g. «co-ope'raition, hor'rific» ‹cooperation, horrific›.
 However, other multigraphs are never interrupted by a stress marker, hence in such cases a stress marker has the same effect as a hyphen: it indicates that the letters to the left and to the right of it should be read in isolation, e.g. «co'operait»